 This course will be of interest to graduates and more experienced workers that already have an understanding of firearms and ammunition function who are looking to advance their knowledge in forensic firearms investigations.

-You must have completed the Introduction to Firearms Investigations and Forensic Ballistics course in order to take this as an Accredited Short Course or an appropriate degree or relevant work experience with prior knowledge of firearms and ammunition function, and a fundamental understanding of firearms investigations.
+You must have completed the Introduction to Firearms Investigations and Forensic Ballistics course in order to take this as a Short Course for Credit or an appropriate degree or relevant work experience with prior knowledge of firearms and ammunition function, and a fundamental understanding of firearms investigations.

 The course is a module of the Forensic Modular Masters Programme, which is accredited by The Chartered Society of Forensic Sciences.